 Coach Branch wanted to become a sprint and jump specialist and sought out Dr. Michael Yessis (the world’s foremost authority on Soviet and Plyometric Training and Biomechanics – https://doctoryessis.com/about/plyometrics/), who personally mentored him and is a long-time friend.
 Coach Branch took this knowledge and began coaching track and field at Lake Park High School in Lake Park, IL and women’s cross country at St. Xavier University.
 In 1992, Coach Branch began coaching track and field at his alma mater, Wheaton-Warrenville South High School, where he was given autonomy with the sprints and jumps and led the team on a four-year record-breaking winning streak.
 The Tigers successfully took multiple 1st place victories at Sectional, Conference, and County Championships, a 2nd place State title, and in 1996 won First Place at the Illinois Boy’s High School Track and Field State Championships (a first in DuPage County history).
 Coach Branch received the ITCCA Dave Pasquini Assistant Coach Award and was given the Key to the City by the City of Wheaton.

-Coach Branch left Illinois in 1997 to attend graduate school and coach the sprints and jumps at Indiana State University.
+Coach Branch left Illinois in 1997 to pursue his Master’s degree and coach the sprints and jumps at Indiana State University.
 It was then that he began his personal training career after being sought out for speed development by professional football players, such as the Indianapolis Colts’ Defensive Back, Jeff Burris, Cincinnati Bengals’ Defensive Back, Jevan Langford, and the San Diego Chargers’ starting Center, Jason Ball, among others.
 Coach Branch then moved to Denver, CO where he worked with NFL agents to develop athletes for the Combine.

 The coaching bug bit again and in 2010 Coach Branch began coaching football at Valor Christian High School in Highland’s Ranch, CO, where he was the Freshman quarterback, halfback, fullback, and special teams coach for two years.
 He also went back to his roots to coach sprints and jumps for the 2011 track season at Valor and in 2012 he coached jumps at Montbello High School.